Pre-Workout At Night: How To Take Without Negative Effects

 other drawbacks of taking pre-workout at night

-Beyond having a hard time falling asleep (insomnia), taking pre-workout at night can also lead to poor recovery, poor mood, lack of concentration, increased risk of injury & illness, and struggles to lose weight, or even weight gain.
+Beyond having a hard time falling asleep (insomnia), taking pre-workout at night can also lead to poor recovery, poor mood, lack of concentration, increased risk of injury & illness, and struggles to lose weight.

-These negative side effects aren’t necessarily directly related to the pre-workout itself, but are as a result of lower quality and/or less sleep that IS a direct result of taking pre-workout at night.
+These negative side effects aren’t necessarily directly related to the pre-workout itself but are a result of lower quality sleep that IS a direct result of taking pre-workout at night.

 Recovery